Down 15, No. 6 Alabama rallies past Tennessee in SEC semis - WTMJ

 Jones also had 13 rebounds and four assists for the Tide, who won despite shooting 37%.
 But they held the Volunteers to 35% shooting after halftime and made key 3s despite a shaky start.
 Quinerly was 8 of 13 shooting off the bench.

+It was one of those gut-check wins, where guys expect to win,” Alabama coach Nate Oats said.
+“I think we’re 6-3 in one- or two-possession games this year.
+Last year, I believe we were 4-7.
+It’s one of those deals where our guys have changed their attitude.
+They expect to win.”

-Keon Johnson had 20 points and Jaden Springer 18 for Tennessee, which sought to make its third consecutive SEC final.
+Keon Johnson had 20 points and Jaden Springer 18 for Tennessee, which sought to make its third consecutive SEC final and win its first title since 1979.

+The Vols committed 11 of their 19 turnovers after halftime and were beaten 23-16 in rebounding.

+“They packed the paint in on us, which we’re a driving team,” Johnson said.
+“We just had to get the ball moving side to side so we could get the shots that we were looking for, which we didn’t do and it led to turnovers.”

 The game began with key players from teams sidelined by injuries.